amirkarimi/browser-hub/README.md

 ## Solution

 The solution is a program that replaces the default browser.
-It then decides which profile to open based on the domain or a keyword in the URL.
+It then decides which browser instance to open based on the domain or a keyword in the URL.

 <img src="./browser-hub-diagram.png" style="width: 5in;"/>